 Vermont Wild Apples

-For the past 10 years i have spent a lot time each fall sampling wild apples on the side of the road.
-If you have been to Vermont in the fall you know we have 10's of thousands of seedlings apples along the roadsides here and many abandoned orchards as well.
+For the past 11 years i have spent a lot time each fall sampling wild apples on the side of the road here in Central Vermont.
+If you have been to Vermont in the fall you know we have 10's of thousands of seedlings apples along the roadsides and many abandoned orchards as well.
 Most hold no interest, some are very beautiful but have no taste or qualities you would want, every now and then I find a great wild one, no disease, great eating, beautiful form, super productive or great for cider.
 These listed below are the big winners.

 Cabot Russet- The best one i have ever found - fully russeted, occasional knobs, aromatic-pear-like, crisp clean white flesh and no sign of any disease.
 The 50-100 year old tree has fabulous natural form.
 It is naturally a spreading, low-rounded tree.
 It has never been pruned, but the branching is well organized and amazingly orderly.
 It has big spurs, stout branches and bears every year.
 The grafted offspring follow the parent form strongly, a hard plant to grow into a whip, it just wants to be branched.
 Vigorous.
 A really nice plant.
 The tree is growing on the roadside in Cabot VT.
 I have found more interesting apples in Cabot than anywhere else in VT.
 She bears later in the season, the tree holds fruit until the end of November.
 Stores well for a month or 6 weeks in the root cellar, then shrivels without going to rot.
 The pic open to your left is Cabot Russet.